We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 Microfiber is a synthetic fabric made up of ultra-fine fibers.
 These fibers slip into tiny cracks, and instead of just pushing grime around, they pick it up and trap it between its fibers.

 The tiny fibers are the reason that microfiber cloths are such powerful cleaning tools, but they are also the reason you need to be careful when you go to clean the cloth itself.
-There are several factors in the cleaning process that could damage the fibers.
+Several factors in the cleaning process could damage the fibers.

 Here’s what you need to know.

 Do not use bleach with your microfiber cloths.
 Over time, bleach will destroy the fibers in the cloth.

 Avoid Extremely High Heat

 High temperatures damage the fibers in the microfiber cloth.
 You need to be certain to set your washer to the proper temperature.
 E-Cloth, one of the most well-known sellers of microfiber cloths, recommends washing them in temperatures up to 140 Fahrenheit, which is an appropriate temperature for disinfecting.

 Unfortunately, washer settings vary from machine to machine.
 You need to check your washing machine’s manual to find out which setting would get you close to this temperature.

 The heat from your dryer poses a danger to your microfiber cloth.
 Hang your microfiber towels to dry or tumble dry on a no heat setting.
 It will not take them long to dry.

 Lint from other fabrics can get stuck in the fibers of your cloths the same way that dirt would, but lint is difficult to wash away.
 Be sure to wash your microfiber cloths together, and without any other towels are clothes.